CoveAS/bring-fraktguiden-for-woocommerce/src/readme.txt

 = 1.0.1 =

-* Improved support for multipackaging.
-The plugin is now more efficient ...
+* Improved support for multi packaging.
+* Fixed so any fee is added to the rate.

 = 1.0.0 =